reinvantveer/reinvantveer.github.io/_drafts/2016-05-24-a-generic-crowdsourcing-API-part-1.md

 | 2 | Jenny | Distiller |
 | 2 | Jenny | Tobacco planter |

-This will violate a primary key constraint.
+This should trigger a violation a primary key constraint (the database wouldn't do proper data management if it wouldn't).
 We can't bump the ID to 3, because there will be two Jennies who are actually one person.

 There can be many intermediary stages to the strategy I'm about to propose, but for convenience, I'm going to skip them.
 Instead, I'm going to demonstrate a generic strategy that will allow retaining full history and provenance.
 We'll start by making an JSON object of the data: